-Then at the end of 1942 the British won the battle of El Alamein in Egypt.
+Then at the end of 1942, the British won the battle of El Alamein in Egypt.
 In November 1942 the Russian army surrounded the Germans at Stalingrad.
 Part of the German army there surrendered on 31 January 1943.
-The remaining part surrendered on 2 February.
+The remaining part was surrendered on 2 February.
 After this disaster, Germany was losing the war.
 Also, British and American bombing began to destroy German cities and industries.
 The German troops in North Africa surrendered in May 1943.
 In July 1943 the allies invaded Sicily and in September they invaded Italy.
 On 6 June 1944, the allies invaded Normandy and opened a second front.

 That spelled Germany’s doom.
 By the autumn of 1944, they had liberated France and Belgium.
 The Germans counterattacked in December 1944 but failed.
 By January 1945 the Russians were poised to invade Germany.
 They had suffered terribly at the hands of the Germans and they wanted revenge.
 Civilians from East Prussia fled in terror.
 Then as the Russians entered Germany they committed terrible atrocities.
 Finally, on 2 May 1945, the Russians captured Berlin.

 Meanwhile, in late March, the British and Americans crossed the Rhine.
 Hitler committed suicide on 30 April 1945.
 His tyranny did not long outlast him Germany surrendered unconditionally at 11.01 pm on 8 May 1945.
-The Nazis brought Germany to ruins, its cities reduced to rubble, its industry mostly destroyed.
+The Nazis brought Germany to ruins, its cities reduced to rubble, and its industry mostly destroyed.
 Furthermore, Hitler’s cost millions of German lives.
 This was the legacy of Nazism.